DaveBenham/VenomModules/README.md

 ### OSC2 (Oscillator 2)
 #### FREQ2 (Oscillator 2 Frequency) knob
 Sets the base frequency of oscillator two.
-Full counterclockwise is roughly 30 seconds per cycle.
+Fully counterclockwise is roughly 0.03 Hz (30 seconds per cycle).
 The oscillator cannot be modulated below this minimum frequency.
-The oscillator remains in LFO territory until about noon (the default) where it begins to transition to audio rates at 20Hz.
-Fully clockwise is around 7.6 kHz.
+The oscillator remains in LFO territory up through noon at about 15 Hz.
+A bit above that and it transitions to audio rates, with a maximum fully clockwise frequency of around 7.8 kHz.
 The oscillator can be modulated above the knob maximum.

 #### RUNG2 (Rungler 2) knob
 Controls how much the rungler signal modulates oscillator 2 frequency.
 The knob is a bipolar attenuverter ranging from -1 (100% inverted) to 1 (100%), with the default noon value of 0 (no modulation).